-Under this transformation, the data fall approximately on a straight line, which suggests that there is a “power law” relationship between the largest values in the distribution and their probabilities.
+Under this transformation, the data fall approximately on a straight line, which suggests that there is a power law relationship between the largest values in the distribution and their probabilities.
 Mathematically, a distribution obeys a power law if

 where PMF(k) is the fraction of nodes with degree k, α is a parameter, and the symbol ∼ indicates that the PMF is asymptotic to k−α as k increases.

 If we take the log of both sides, we get